SteveMutu/Portfolio/README.md

 * A ram of 1 gb

 ## Known Bugs ##
-there is a problem on the running on css
+there is a problem on the running on

 ## Technology Used ##
 * .HTML